precision-sustainable-ag/OpenCV_Competition2021/4_Synthetic_Bench_Images/README.md

 2. In the command line, run the 'runpot.sh' file by type `bash runpot.sh`

 An "output" folder should be created in your working directory.
 An "images" and "masks" folder should be created and be populated with synthetic bench images and masks, respectively.
+Additionally, bounding box labels are provided for each plant and their classe name.

 ## pot_generator